 - Starbucks has many vegetarian breakfast and lunch options like parfaits, bagels, muffins, and sandwiches.

-Many fast food joints and restaurants have both grilled or sautéed and fried selections.
+Many fast food joints and restaurants have grilled, sautéed and fried selections.
 Avoid consuming too many fried foods like French fries and fried foods.
 Not only are they bad for your heart and cholesterol, but they will also make you feel tired, heavy, and bloated.
 On long plane and car rides when you need plenty of energy, grilled options are much better.

-- Does the meal contain eggs, milk, nut, or gluten ingredients?
+- Does the meal contain eggs, milk, nuts, or gluten ingredients?

 - Which types of oils are used to cook the meal?

-- Are both vegetarian foods and non-veg foods prepared in or served on the same fryers, grills, and dishes?
+- Are both vegetarian foods and meat foods prepared in or served on the same fryers, grills, and dishes?